bwalshe/simple_http_server/README.md

 the corresponding EPOLLOUT watch to the epoll list until after it has finished producing the response.

-In order to prevent a bottle neck reading and writing responses to the response map, we need to use a map that can safely be read and updated by multiple threads at once.
+In order to prevent a bottle neck when reading and writing responses to the response map, we need to use a map that can safely be read and updated by multiple threads at once.
 In Java we could use the built in [ConcurrentHashMap](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ConcurrentHashMap.html), but unfortunately  the standard libraries in C++ do not have anything like this.
 Implementing a good concurrent map - one which would give better performance